corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/api/api-membership.md

 ## `GroupParameters`

-The `GroupParameters` interface is also a type of `LayerPropertyMap` which exposes properties of the group as distributed by the network manager (MGM).
-These properties define the parameters under which all members must operate during transactions.
+The `GroupParameters` interface is also a type of `LayeredPropertyMap` which exposes properties of the group as distributed by the network manager (MGM).
+These properties define the parameters under which all members must operate during transactions and are exposed for Network Operators by GET methods.
+For more information, see [Updating Group Parameters]({{< relref "../../application-networks/managing/group-parameters/_index.md">}}).

-The current implementation is largely present purely for backwards compatibility in the ledger layer.
-This is why there is currently no API to expose these group parameters.
-This feature is to be implemented in the next stage of development, so it is not currently possible to interact with the parameters at this stage.